khetansarvesh/NLP/README.md

 # Reasoning Finetuning (###posttraining)
 Nothing exceptional here, we just finetune the LLM (RL based finetuning, just like what we learnt for preference alignment) on a reasoning based dataset.
-Here I have finetuned a non reasoning model to a reasoning model using GRPO technique in RL.
+[Here in this colab notebook by Unsloth](https://colab.research.google.com/github/unslothai/notebooks/blob/main/nb/Qwen3_(4B)-GRPO.ipynb#scrollTo=1pGRMY2m6aiu) we have finetuned a non reasoning model to a reasoning model using GRPO technique in RL.

 # Tool / Function Calling (###posttraining)